The-Devoyage/devoyage-web/subgraph/06-auth-service/05-authentication-process.md

 }
 ```

-## Response Details
+### Response Details

 After succcessfuly logging in you will receive three properties including the user's identifier, UUID, and token.

 - Identifier - The input provided by the user to identify their account.
 Usually an email or username.
 - UUID - The shareable id that can be used to identify a user.
 - Token - A signed `biscuit` token, similar to a JWT, that is used to further access the API.
-See the biscuit rust crate for more details concerning biscuits.
+See the biscuit rust crate for more information concerning biscuits.